ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 L to R: Dusk in the Vineyards, Field Station Road, and Dusk Near Diamond Mountain, by Karen Lynn Ingalls

-This especially applies if you work from photographs, whether you paint landscapes, still lifes, or portraits.
+This especially applies if you work from photographs, sketches, or any kind of visual reference, whether you paint landscapes, still lifes, or portraits.

 Our particular focus is on your development as an artist, and finding your own creative voice (we don't copy other people's work!).